Patti Hammond: Life and career

 Seahawks safety, Kenny Easley, mentioned her in his Pro Football Hall of Fame speech in 2017.
 She was selected as the Seattle Seahawks Fan of the Year in 2020.
 She was named the Seattle Met Best champion of Seattle Sports in 2021.

 Hammond died on March 4, 2023.
-Russell Wilson and Pete Carroll expressed their condolences through Twitter for her death.
-The Seahawks also released a video on her life on their twitter following her passing.
+Russell Wilson and Pete Carroll expressed their condolences through Twitter at her death.
+The Seahawks also released a video on her life on their Twitter following her death.